jacebenson/cedar/docs/docs/authentication.md

 ## The API at a high-level

 We mentioned that Cedar has a simple API you can use to integrate any provider you want.
-Whether you roll your own auth provider or choose one of Redwood's integrations, it's good to be familiar with it, so let's dive into it here.
+Whether you roll your own auth provider or choose one of Cedar's integrations, it's good to be familiar with it, so let's dive into it here.

 On the web side, there are two components that can be auth enabled: the `RedwoodApolloProvider` in `web/src/App.tsx` and the `Router` in `web/src/Routes.tsx`.
 Both take a `useAuth` prop.
 If provided, they'll use this hook to get information about the app's auth state.
 The `RedwoodApolloProvider` uses it to get a token to include in every GraphQL request, and the `Router` uses it to determine if a user has access to private or role-restricted routes.